YouMightNotNeedKubernetes/minio/README.md

 There are some decisions you need to make before deploying MinIO.
 - How many MinIO instances do you want to deploy?
 - How much storage do you want to allocate to each instance?

+> [!NOTE]
+> Placements constraints & preferences are used to ensure that the servers are spread evenly across the nodes and only one replica is deployed per node.

+See `docker-compose.distributed.yml` as an example.

 ### Deploy a test environment
 > WIP